 |Register Your Interest|

-During training and assessment, you must wear suitable clothing and footwear (steel capped boots), for working on a construction site.
+During training and assessment, participants must wear suitable PPE for working on a construction site, including at a minimum:

-On enrolment, you will be issued with a CIT logbook for the purpose of recording training received on a work site and formal skills training at CIT.
-You will be required to submit your completed logbook before undertaking the Safe Work accredited National assessment for Licence to Operate a Personnel and Materials Hoist.
+You will be issued with a CIT logbook for the purpose of recording training time received on a work site and formal skills training at CIT.
+You will be required to submit your completed logbook before undertaking the Safe Work accredited national assessment.

 To study any course at CIT (excluding degrees and non-accredited training) you must have a Unique Student Identifier (USI).